-(b) No deer permit may be used unless it is validated by the Department of Energy and Environmental Protection and signed by the hunter upon receipt.
+- (b) No deer permit may be used unless it is validated by the department of environmental protection and signed by the hunter upon receipt.
 A state land deer permit is valid only for the area and for the season for which it is identified.
 A landowner deer permit is valid only for the property listed on the application by which such permit was obtained.
-A valid deer permit shall be carried while hunting.

-(c) Immediately upon killing a deer, and before moving the carcass in any manner from where it was killed, a person shall write their conservation identification number; name; date and time of kill; town of kill; and permit type on a tag and then sign their name.
-This tag, signed and with complete information shall be kept with the deer at all times until the carcass is cut up and packaged for consumption.

-(d) No person shall change or alter deer permits or loan to another or permit another to have or use such permit issued to himself or use any permit issued to another.

-(e) No person shall obtain more than one of the same type deer permit in any one year other than as specified in section 26-86a-8(c) of the Regulations of Connecticut State Agencies.

-(f) Information contained in the application for such deer permits, which is determined to be false or misleading shall be cause for rejecting or revoking such applications or permits.

-(g) No landowner shall make more than one application for the free landowner deer season permit for the same person.

-(h) Persons checking antlerless deer legally harvested pursuant to private land deer permits at designated deer check stations may be issued a replacement antlerless only deer tag.
+A valid deer permit shall be carried while hunting. - (c) Immediately upon killing a deer, and before moving the carcass in any manner from where it was killed, a person shall write their conservation identification number; name; date and time of kill; town of kill; and permit type on a tag and then sign their name.
+This tag, signed and with complete information shall be kept with the deer at all times until the carcass is cut up and packaged for consumption. - (d) No person shall change or alter deer permits or loan to another or permit another to have or use such permit issued to himself or use any permit issued to another. - (e) No person shall obtain more than one of the same type deer permit in any one year other than as specified in section 26-86a-8 (c). - (f) Information contained in the application for such deer permits, which is determined to be false or misleading shall be cause for rejecting or revoking such applications or permits. - (g) No landowner shall make more than one application for the free landowner deer season permit for the same person. - (h) Persons using private land deer permits to check legally harvested antlerless deer at designated deer check stations may be issued a replacement antlerless only deer tag.
 Such tag shall be valid in the designated management zone during the designated season indicated on such tag by the commissioner only.
-Any person who checks a total of three antlerless deer at designated check stations may be issued a replacement either-sex deer tag for use during that same season in the designated management zones designated on such tag by the commissioner.
+Any person who checks a total of three antlerless deer at designated check stations may be issued a replacement either-sex deer tag for use during that same season in the designated management zones designated on such tag by the commissioner. - (i) Deer taken as antlerless-only with a private land shotgun/rifle permit may only be taken on days and in the zones specified on the permit.

-(i) Persons checking antlerless deer legally harvested pursuant to state land deer permits at designated deer check stations may be issued a replacement antlerless only deer tag.
-Such tag shall be valid on designated state lands during the designated season indicated on such tag by the commissioner.
-Any person who checks a total of three antlerless deer at designated check stations may be issued a replacement either-sex deer tag for use during that same season on state lands designated on such tag by the commissioner.

-(j) Deer taken as antlerless-only with a private land shotgun/rifle permit may only be taken on days and in the zones specified on the permit.

-(Effective May 16, 1996; Amended May 29, 1998; Amended April 27, 2005; Amended August 3, 2009; Amended September 9, 2013)
+(Effective May 16, 1996; Amended May 29, 1998; Amended April 27, 2005; Amended August 3, 2009)